 Remove the key from the ignition and let the car stay off for at least 15 min.

 If removing the fuses does not solve your problem, the next step would be to troubleshoot the fiber-optic loop.
 Mercedes-Benz uses fiber optic cables to transmit the sound signal between the different units.
-Fiber optics provides a faster transfer rates and better sound quality.
-All the audio related systems in the car are connected via the fiber optic cable in series, forming a ring or a loop.
-The signal will travel through all the different components and return back to the same component if required.
+Fiber optics provide faster transfer rates and better sound quality.
+All the audio-related systems in the car are connected via the fiber optic cable in series, forming a ring or a loop.
+The signal will travel through all the components and return to the same component if required.

 Components that are part of the fiber optic ring are:

 - Head Unit/Comand/Navigation/DVD/Radio Head unit Audio 50 APS

 - Voice recognition module

 When one of these components (in yellow) goes down, your COMAND will stop functioning.
 Let’s say your CD changer fails.
 You will not be able to use the COMAND at all.
 The system will turn on and then off or will turn on, but you will have no sound.